Nick takes the SMOK GX350 for a spin, a vape mod that runs FOUR 18650 batteries and has a max output you’ll probably never get anywhere near!

-The battery door is where my concern lies, however, as once I had inserted my 18650 cells and closed the battery door I noticed the door bowed out in the center ever so slightly.
+The battery door, for one, isn’t perfect.
+Once I had inserted my 18650 cells and closed the battery door, I noticed the door bowed out in the center ever so slightly.

 The SMOK GX350 does feature a micro USB port, though is ONLY for firmware upgrades (so DO NOT charge it using this).

 At the time of writing, there were no firmware upgrades worth doing, really.